yashkarle/TheCodeBusters/Assignment-3/README.md

 Files having hardlinks with each other(same inode) are searched for throughout the system.

-<dirent.h> provides an abstraction for file and directory access via functions like opendir,readdir.
+'<dirent.h>' provides an abstraction for file and directory access via functions like opendir,readdir.

 As such duplicate files maybe very large in number hashing has been used for duplicate searching.